jarg-147/store-challenge/README.md

 Anyway, it's a matter of time that this list will have less and less things, because I love to learn new things and apply them to my projects :)!

-- JaCoCo: I would have liked to incorporate JaCoCo to measure code coverage for UI tests.
+- `JaCoCo`: I would have liked to incorporate JaCoCo to measure code coverage for UI tests.

-- CI/CD pipelines: It's something I don't have too much knowledge at the moment, but it's a matter of time :)!
+- `CI/CD pipelines`: It's something I don't have too much knowledge at the moment, but it's a matter of time :)!

-- Code quality with Linting: Adding linting would help enforce consistent code quality standards.
+- `Code quality with Linting`: Adding linting would help enforce consistent code quality standards.

-- Static code analysis with [Detekt](https://github.com/detekt/detekt): Using Detekt would improve static code analysis by ensuring each module respects dependencies
+- `Static code analysis with` [`Detekt`](https://github.com/detekt/detekt): Using Detekt would improve static code analysis by ensuring each module respects dependencies